Murder Mystery Game AI

 Reusability and Customization

-Unlike commercial kits designed for single use, your DIY files can be updated, reprinted, and customized for different audiences.
-You can adjust difficulty levels, add or remove clues, and tailor themes to match your guests' interests—creating a personalized experience that commercial games cannot offer.
+Unlike single-use commercial kits, your DIY files can be updated, reprinted, and customized for different audiences.
+You can adjust difficulty levels, add or remove clues, and tailor themes to match your guests' interests.
+A DIY murder mystery cold case PDF you've created can be refined based on how your guests interact with it, then reused for future parties with different groups.

 What Makes an Effective Cold Case File